Close

 Income Tax Exemption Under Section 80DDB

-Tax deductions for specific disorders are included in Section 80DDB for individuals and members of HUF.
+Section 80DDB includes tax deductions for specific disorders for individuals and members of HUF.
 This section states that medical expenses for treating a particular sickness or ailment borne by an individual or a member of HUF are eligible for a deduction under Section 80DDB, subject to the stipulations and cap set forth.
-This means that any medical expenditures paid by them towards medical treatment or maintenance of health due to any specific disorder are applicable for the deduction.
+This means that any medical expenditures they paid towards medical treatment or maintenance of health due to any specific disorder are applicable for the deduction.

 When discussing medical costs, it is important not to mistake them with the premiums for health insurance policies that cover the specific diseases or afflictions being discussed.
 In addition, the age of the person for whom the medical expense/treatment is incurred determines the amount that may be claimed as a deduction under section 80DDB.